-The fund comprises of over 295 scheme employers with active members, and approximately 125,553 (at October 2016) scheme members in relation to the Local Government Pension Scheme (LGPS).
+The fund comprises 336 scheme employers with active members, and 136,917 scheme members in relation to the Local Government Pension Scheme (LGPS).

 The efficient delivery of the benefits of the LGPS is dependent on sound administrative procedures being in place between the administering authority and scheme employers.